FZU-N/LVDM/README.md

 ```
 @article{GOT-10k,
-  title={Got-10k: A large high-diversity benchmark for generic object tracking in the wild},
+  title={Got-10k: A Large High-diversity Benchmark for Generic Object Tracking in the Wild},
   author={Huang, Lianghua and Zhao, Xin and Huang, Kaiqi},
-  journal={IEEE transactions on pattern analysis and machine intelligence},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
   volume={43},
   number={5},
   pages={1562--1577},